Times Interest Earned Ratio in QuickBooks 2014

-Several leverage ratios can be used in QuickBooks 2012.
 The times interest earned ratio indicates how easily a firm pays interest expenses incurred on its debt.
-To calculate the times interest earned ratio, you need an income statement that shows both operating income and interest expense.
+In QuickBooks, to calculate the times interest earned ratio, you need an income statement that shows both operating income and interest expense.

 |Less: Cost of goods sold||30,000|